trans-travel/trans-travel/notes/usa-general.md

 in areas typically frequented by tourism, it is important to observe situations, avoid escalation of verbal arguments, and avoid political (or human rights) arguments.

+Religious extremists operate within the United States.
+These extremists, most commonly identifying with Christianity, feel empowered by their God to persecute trans people.
+They feel that they are dishonoring their God and disrespecting Godly truth if they do not misgender and discriminate against transgender people.
+In some cases, these people can be violent, particularly at Pride events.
+It is safest to avoid interactions with street preachers and those carrying religious symbols (such as large crosses) at Pride event.
+Some white supremacist and neo-Nazi groups also participate in such events.
+In some cases you may see overt Nazi and supremacist symbols.
+In many cases, Pride events on public property have chosen to allow these people access to events under threat of free speech lawsuits if they do not.
+Note that these people often attempt to provoke violence as part of a right wing funding campaign (they will sue the attackers, event organizers, and city for putting them at risk).
+Again the safest action is generally to avoid interactions with these individuals, despite their intentionally provoking language.
+Police often side with the right wing extremists when violence occurs.

+The USA has recently taken action against long-standing civil rights laws in the nation, including revoking a 1965 executive order banning some government discrimination (including in areas such as race).
+The executive branch is also attempting to redefine the 14th Amendment, a US constitutional amendment that defines who is and isn't a citizen that was enacted to ensure that former slaves became recognized as citizens following the US civil war.

 Crowds of drunk young men can become violent towards visibly trans people.
 If you will be around groups which may include many drunk young